ajksharma/dda-serverspec-crate/README.md

 ## Additional info about the configuration
-Two configuration files are required by the dda-serverspec-crate.
+Two configuration files are required by the dda-serverspec-crate:: "serverspec.edn" and "targets.edn" (or similar names).
 These files specify both WHAT to test resp.
 WHERE.
 In detail: the first file defines the configuration for the actual tests performed, while the second configuration file specifies the target nodes/systems, on which the tests will be performed.
+The following examples will explain these files more in details.

-**Remark:** The "targets.edn" file is optional in the sense, that if none is specified, a default file is used.
-The default defines *localhost* as the server against which the tests are performed.
+(**Remark:** The second file "targets.edn" is *optional*.
+This means, if none is specified, then a default file is used, which defines that the tests are performed against  **localhost**.)

-The following examples will make the creation of these files more clear.
-Please note, that we will reference the files for the test configuration and target configuration "serverspec.edn" and "targets.edn", respectively.

 #### Targets config example
 ```clojure